corbinabeebe/recipes/high-protein/chicken/honey-chilli-lime.md

 Glaze the Chicken: Lower the heat, add a little more light butter and a drizzle of honey to the pan.
 Mix the chicken to coat it in the honey butter glaze.

-Serve: Serve the glazed chicken over hot rice.
+Serve: Serve the glazed chicken over hot rice(140g).
 Garnish with creamy avocado slices and drizzle with the spicy sauce from Step 2.